VikaAvd/jenkins-test-repo/README.md

-# PyTest MSSQL Database Tests
+# Financial Data Processing & Billing System Automated Tests

-This project contains automated tests using **PyTest** to verify data in a Microsoft SQL Server database.
-The tests validate data in the `[TRN]` database under the `hr` schema by executing SQL queries against three tables.
+This project contains automated tests using PyTest and pymssql to verify data in a Microsoft SQL Server database for a Financial Data Processing & Billing System.
+The tests validate critical data by executing SQL queries against tables in the TRN database.

 ## Table of Contents
 - [Overview](#overview)